[Traditional Chinese] [Simplified Chinese] [Sitemap] [Contact Us] [FAQs] [Related Link] [Graphical]

 About Us > Our Services

-The Duty Lawyer Scheme provides legal representation to all persons brought before the Magistrates Courts, Juvenile Courts and Coroners Courts.
-To be eligible for the Duty Lawyer representation, one has to pass the merits test and means test and pay a fixed handling charge of $436.
+The Duty Lawyer Scheme provides legal representation by qualified lawyers in private practice to eligible defendants appearing in all Magistrates' Courts, Juvenile Courts and to any person who is at risk of criminal prosecution as a result of giving incriminating evidence in Coroner's inquest.
+To be eligible for the Duty Lawyer representation, one has to pass the merits test and means test and pay a fixed handling charge of $640.
 The Scheme also assigns lawyers to advise defendants facing extradition and to undertake representation of hawkers upon their appeals to the Municipal Services Appeals Board.

-The Legal Advice Scheme provides free preliminary legal advice to members of the public as to their legal position in genuine cases at various District Offices in the evenings.
+The Legal Advice Scheme provides free preliminary legal advice to members of the public as to their legal position in genuine cases at various Home Affairs Enquiry Centres in the evenings.

 Back To Top